Tomboy: Gender roles

 Gender scholar Jack Halberstam argues that while the defying of gender roles is often tolerated in young girls, adolescent girls who show masculine traits are often repressed or punished.
 However, the ubiquity of traditionally female clothing such as skirts and dresses has declined in the Western world since the 1960s, where it is generally no longer considered a male trait for girls and women not to wear such clothing.
-An increase in the popularity of women's sporting events (see Title IX) and other activities that were traditionally male-dominated has broadened tolerance and lessened the impact of "tomboy" as a pejorative term.
+An increase in the popularity of women's sporting events (see Title IX) and other activities that were traditionally male-dominated has broadened tolerance and drastically lessened the impact of "tomboy" as a pejorative term.
 Sociologist Barrie Thorne suggested that some adult women take pride in describing their childhood selves as tomboys, "as if to suggest: I was (and am) independent and active; I held (and hold) my own with boys and men and have earned their respect and friendship; I resisted (and continue to resist) gender stereotypes".

-In the Philippines, tomboys are masculine-presenting women who have relations with other women, with the other women tending to be more feminine, although not exclusively, or transmasculine people who have relationships with women; the former appears more common than the latter.
-Women who engage in romantic relationships with other women, but who are not masculine, are often still deemed heterosexual.
-This leads to more invisibility for those that are lesbian and feminine.
-Scholar Kale Bantigue Fajardo argues for the similarity between "tomboy" in the Philippines and "tombois in Indonesia", and "toms in Thailand" all as various forms of female masculinity.
 In China, tomboys are called "假小子" (Pinyin: jiáxiǎozi), which literally translates as "pseudo-boy".
-This term is largely used as a derogatory term to describe those girls with masculine characteristics.
-Most of the time calling someone a "假小子" is a humiliation which implies that the individual could not find a boyfriend.
-This largely reduces the value of women to only romance and diminishes girls' confidence in working in what is traditionally defined as the "boy's realm."
+This term is largely used as a derogatory term to describe those girls with masculine characteristics., and can be an insult which implies that the girl in question could not get a boyfriend.